planetfederal/qgis-plugin-template/README.md

 * A `docs`folder with a Sphinx project.
 Edit the `docs/source/index.rst` file to add content.
 By default, t contains a single input file, `intro.rst`, which is empty.

 * A `_lessons` folder in the plugin folder, with the required structure to add lessons by adding subfolders.
 A single sample lesson is added in a folder named `samplelesson`.
 Use that as template to add more lessons.
-Lessons will be automatically added when the plugin is loaded, since the necesary code is already in the plugin class constructor.
+Lessons will be automatically added when the plugin is loaded, since the necessary code is already in the plugin class constructor.

-* A `_tests` folder in the plugin folder, with the required structure to add tests for the Tester plugin.
+* A `tests` folder in the plugin folder, with the required structure to add tests for the Tester plugin.
 A `testerplugin.py` file is added, which contains sample unit and semi-automatede tests, to use as a starting point.
-Tests added to that file will be automatically added to the tester plpugin when the plugin is loaded, since the necesary code is already in the plugin class constructor.
+Tests added to that file will be automatically added to the tester plugin when the plugin is loaded, since the necessary code is already in the plugin class constructor.

-* A `travis.yaml` file for Travis CI integration
+* A `travis.yml` file for Travis CI integration

 * A `pavement.py` file with the following tasks: